The Black Madonna Shrine

 If you would like to bring a group to the Shrine and Grottos, please use the contact information on this website to let us know -- and to find out more about such wonderful group visits.

-Open to the public, mass is celebrated on Sundays and holidays at 10 a.m.
+Open to the public, mass generally has been celebrated on Sundays and holidays at 8:30 a.m.
+However, due to a shortage of priests, you should confirm dates and times by calling 636.938.5361.
 Services are held in the Sacred Heart Chapel, located on the property near Our Lady of Angels Monastery.
-Entrance to the chapel is accessible from the rear parking lot of St. Joseph's Hill nursing facility.
+Entrance to the chapel is accessible from the rear parking lot of the St. Joseph's Hill building.
 Further information is available to visitors at the Shrine and Grottos.

 NOTE: There are no public services on weekdays.